HrebeniukBohdan/TodoApp/README.md

 In order to run the project please execute `npm start` and `npm run launch-server` to run a stub server.

+Sign in credentials for the stub:

+* username: "user"
+* password: "password"

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.